CraigStuntz/CraigStuntz.github.io/posts/2010-03-18-what-is-homomorphic-encryption.markdown

 ---
-title: What Is Homomorphic Encryption, and Why Should I Care
+title: What Is Homomorphic Encryption, and Why Should I Care?
 tags: homomorphic encrption, cryptography, Craig Gentry
 ---